Lexicon-LTU-2025/lecture-react-intro/README.md

 ### **Unidirectional Data Flow**

-React follows a unidirectional data flow, meaning that data flows in a single direction from parent components to child components.
-This simplifies data management and debugging, as it's clear where the data originates and how it propagates through the components.
+React enforces a unidirectional data flow, where data always moves from parent components down to child components.
+This makes applications easier to understand, debug, and maintain because it’s always clear where data comes from and how it propagates through the component tree.

-In vanilla JavaScript, data can flow in any direction whatsoever, making it very difficult to track changes and from where they originate in larger applications.
+In contrast, with plain JavaScript or less structured approaches, data can flow in multiple directions, making it much harder to track changes in larger applications.
+React’s predictable one-way flow provides structure, clarity, and stability.

 [Back to top](#intro-to-react)

 ### **React Hooks**

-The introduction of React Hooks allows developers to use state and other React features in functional components.
-This makes it easier to manage stateful logic in functional components without the need for class components.
+React Hooks allow developers to use features like state and side effects directly inside functional components.
+With Hooks, you can manage component logic in a simple and reusable way.
+They also enable creating custom hooks to share logic across different parts of an application.

+Today, Hooks are the standard for writing modern React applications.

 [Back to top](#intro-to-react)

 ### **Community and Ecosystem**

-React has a large and active community, which results in a rich ecosystem of libraries, tools, and resources.
-This community support makes it easier for developers to find solutions to common problems and stay updated on best practices.
+React has a large, active, and global community, which has created a rich ecosystem of libraries, tools, tutorials, and resources.
+This strong community support makes it easier for developers to find solutions, learn best practices, and stay up to date with the latest developments in the React world.

+- [Official React Docs](https://react.dev/) – the best place to start learning.

+- [Awesome React](https://github.com/enaqx/awesome-react) – a community-curated list of React resources.

 [Back to top](#intro-to-react)

 ### **JSX**

-JSX, a syntax extension for JavaScript, allows developers to write HTML elements and components in a syntax that looks similar to XML or HTML.
-This makes the code more readable and helps in visualizing the structure of the UI within the JavaScript code.
+JSX is a syntax extension for JavaScript that lets developers write HTML-like code directly inside their JavaScript.
+This makes components more readable and intuitive, since the UI structure is expressed right alongside the logic that powers it.

+Under the hood, JSX is not HTML — it’s compiled into plain JavaScript function calls `React.createElement` before the browser runs it.
+This is why JSX can mix markup with dynamic JavaScript expressions.

+[React Docs](https://react.dev/learn/writing-markup-with-jsx) – Introducing JSX (beginner friendly)

 ```jsx